 2. Do NOT Have Your Dog in a Pinch COllar

 Pinch collars are used to keep dogs from pulling on their leash.
-As a pet parent, I would never use this on my beagle mix even though she notoriously pulls.
-However some pet parents truly believe in these collars.
+As a pet parent, I would never use this on my Labrador Retriever even though she notoriously pulls.
+However, some pet parents truly believe in these collars.
 If you have this type of collar on your dog, be sure to remove it in the dog park.
-Dog fights happen because something gets stuck on the cinch collar and causes pain, which may turn into a dog fight.
+Dog fights happen because something gets stuck on the cinching collar and causes pain, which may turn into a dog fight, injury or worse.

-3. Do NOT pick up your small dog and carry them through the park
+3. Do NOT pick up your dog on a leash and/or carry them through the park

 4. Do NOT allow your dog to be a bully

-If you have a dominate dog known to be aggressive, do not try and break the behavior by going to the dog park.
+If you have a dominant dog known to be aggressive, do not try and break the behavior by going to the dog park.
 No pet parent ever wants altercations between dogs.
 If your dog doesn’t play nice with other dogs, try getting your dog to interact at your home with a guest and their dog.
 Then next time, go to their house, taking them out of their territory to see how they do.
-Hopefully a few of these meetings will get them used to playing with other dogs before adventuring out to the dog park.
+Hopefully, a few of these meetings will get them used to play with other dogs before adventuring out to the dog park.

 When at the dog park, you must have full attention on your dog and the way they interact with other dogs.
-Not only should you be sure your dog is on good behavior, you also need to be sure other dogs are on their good behavior too.
+Not only should you be sure your dog is on good behavior, but you also need to be sure other dogs are on their good behavior too.
 This is a safety measure for all involved.
+I typically plug in my headphones when I'm on a leashed walk with my dogs.
+However, at the dog park, no headphones for me.
+Mostly because I want to hear what's going on.
+My Luna is notorious for running TOWARDS the fight, even if she's not part of it.
+If I hear a fight in the distance, I reward her for staying out of it with treats and keep her close, or duck off towards another trail to avoid it all together.

 What other ideas do you have for success at the dog park?
 Let us know your ideas on our Facebook page.
 No matter what: enjoy your time together at the dog park as the social animals you are!